-Knossos, the largest Minoan palace.
+Knossos, the largest Minoan palace on Crete.

 Knossos is located about 3 miles south of Heraklion on a flat, largely artificially constructed hill, which was known in ancient times under the name ‘Tselepi’ or ‘Kefala’.
 There is by far the largest of the Minoan palaces found so far.
 There are also offers for guided tours to Knossos by bus and hotel transfer available.